Authentic Lessons for 21st Century Learning

 30 Minute(s)

-Now that students have played some of the game.
-Use the Concept Card Mapping strategy to allow students to review what they've learned and go into deeper explanations of the concepts.
+Move to slide 8 and ask students to set aside their devices for the time being.
+Introduce students to the Concept Card Mapping strategy to allow students to review what they've learned and go into deeper explanations of the concepts.

-Divide your class into small groups and give each group a set of the Concept Cards.
+Divide your class into small groups and give each group a set of the attached Concept Cards.
 Then have them build a concept map using the cards.
-Once all the concept maps are complete, discuss them as a class, using them to build a whole-class concept map.
+Once all the concept maps are complete, discuss them as a class.
+Record the connections students make on a piece of chart paper to build a whole-class concept map.

 Extend